limine-bootloader/limine/README.md

 ### Consume via Nix

-Limine is not yet in `nixpkgs`.
+Limine is in `nixpkgs` (starting from `nixos-24.05`) as `pkgs.limine` (recommended).

-You can consume this as Nix flake:
+You can also consume this as Nix flake directly to get the freshest development
+version:

 ```nix
 {